docker/docs/docs/service_architecture.md

    generates the timestamp (and maybe snapshot) metadata.
 It sends this generated metadata to the Notary signer to be signed.

-5. Notary signer gets the requisite encrypted private keys from its database if it has them, decrypts the keys, and uses them to sign the metadata.
+5. Notary signer retrieves the necessary encrypted private keys from its database if available, decrypts the keys, and uses them to sign the metadata.
 If successful, it sends the signatures back to Notary server.

-6. Notary server stores all the signed metadata, both client-uploaded and server-generated metadata, in the TUF database.
+6. Notary server is the source of truth for the state of a trusted collection of data, storing both client-uploaded and server-generated metadata in the TUF database.
 The generated timestamp and snapshot metadata certify that the metadata files the client uploaded are the most recent for that repository.

    Finally, Notary server will notify the client that their upload was successful.

 7. The client can now immediately download the latest metadata from the server, using the still-valid bearer token to connect.
-Notary server only needs to obtain the metadata from the database, since none of the metadata is expired yet.
+Notary server only needs to obtain the metadata from the database, since none of the metadata has expired.

-   If the timestamp were expired, for example, Notary server would go through the entire sequence where it generates a new timestamp, request Notary signer for a signature, stores the newly signed timestamp in the database.
+   In the case that the timestamp has expired, Notary server would go through the entire sequence where it generates a new timestamp, request Notary signer for a signature, stores the newly signed timestamp in the database.
 It then sends this new timestamp, along with the rest of the stored metadata, to the